Aka-The-Archivist/aka.docs/docs/the-basic/request.md

 ## MULTIPLE requests

 :::important
-Each file that is placed in the routes folder can support multiple HTTP methods in the same file.
-This is possible by exporting multiple default functions that are functions with different method types (e.g. GET, POST, PUT, DELETE).
-These functions receive the Express request and response objects as arguments and can be named according to the desired route path.
+Each file that is placed in the routes folder can support multiple HTTP methods.
+This is possible by exporting default functions that are named  "all", equals (e.g. GET, POST, PUT, DELETE).
 By using this approach, it is possible to define and manage all the routes for a specific resource in a single file.
 :::